muuscodes/sudoku-app/README.md

 # Sudoku Website

 Welcome this simple sudoku app!
 This app was developed entirely offline and allows users to enjoy the classic game of Sudoku.
-The challenge was to create a sudoku without wifi or service and this was the final product!
+The challenge was to create a sudoku app without wifi or service and this was the final product!
 The website features an auto-check function, providing a seamless experience for both beginners and experienced players.

 ## Features